mlochbaum/BQN/implementation/primitive/sort.md

 Both counting and bucket sort are small-range algorithms that begin by counting the number of each possible value.
 Bucket sort, as used here, means that the counts are then used to place values in the appropriate position in the result in another pass.
 Counting sort does not read from the initial values again and instead reconstructs them from the counts.
 It might be written `(//⁼)⌾(-⟜min)` in BQN, relying on the extension of `/⁼` to unsorted arguments.

 Bucket sort can be used for Grade or sort-by (`⍋⊸⊏`), but counting sort only works for sorting itself.
 It's not-even-unstable: there's no connection between result values and the input values except that they are constructed to be equal.
-But with [fast Indices](replicate.md#non-booleans-to-indices), Counting sort is vastly more powerful, and is effective with a range four to eight times the argument length.
+But with [fast Indices](replicate.md#non-booleans-to-indices), counting sort is vastly more powerful, and is effective with a range four to eight times the argument length.
 This is large enough that it might pose a memory usage problem, but the memory use can be made arbitrarily low by partitioning.

 ### Quicksort

 [Fluxsort](https://github.com/scandum/fluxsort) attains high performance with a branchless stable partition that places one half on top of existing data and the other half somewhere else.
 One half ends up in the appropriate place in the sorted array.
 The other is in swap memory, and will be shifted back by subsequent partitions and base-case sorting.
 Aside from the partitioning strategy, Fluxsort makes a number of other decisions differently from pdqsort, including a fairly complicated merge sort ([Quadsort](https://github.com/scandum/quadsort)) as the base case.
-I haven't fully evaluated these.
+I haven't looked into Quadsort, but did discuss other features with the author in [this issue](https://github.com/scandum/fluxsort/issues/1).
+Pivot selection is an important one—it seems pdqsort uses far fewer pivots than it should.

 [This paper](https://arxiv.org/abs/2106.05123) gives a good description of [pdqsort](https://github.com/orlp/pdqsort).
 I'd start with the [Rust version](https://github.com/rust-lang/rust/blob/master/library/core/src/slice/sort.rs), which has some advantages but can still be improved further.
 The subsections below describe improved [partitioning](#partitioning) and an [initial pass](#initial-pass) with several benefits.
 I also found that the pivot randomization methods currently used are less effective because they swap elements that won't become pivots soon; the pivot candidates and randomization targets need to be chosen to overlap.
 The optimistic insertion sort can also be improved: when a pair of elements is swapped the smaller one should be inserted as usual but the larger one can also be pushed forward at little cost, potentially saving many swaps and handling too-large elements as gracefully as too-small ones.